TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/ContentElements/Files/Index.rst

    permanent.

 .. figure:: ../../Images/filelist_img2.png
-   :alt: Figure 21
+   :alt: File upload progress

-Dialog to upload multiple files, with the **flash uploader** enabled in your personal settings (default).
+Dialog to upload multiple files, with the **flash uploader** enabled in your personal settings.
+To replace an existing file select the option "overwrite".

 .. figure:: ../../Images/filelist_img3.png
-   :alt: Figure 22
+   :alt: Upload files

-Dialog to upload multiple files, if the Flash Uploader is disabled.
+Dialog to upload multiple files, with the flash uploader is disabled.
+To replace an existing file select the option "overwrite".

 .. figure:: ../../Images/filelist_img4.png
-   :alt: Figure 23
+   :alt: Create empty files or folders

 Dialog to create empty folders and files.